SuperMaxMax/WingsForAid/README.md

-## Repository for Wings for Aid
+# Repository for Wings for Aid
-Design Synthesis Exercise 2023 | Group 18

 ## Git structure
+### Branches
-Main branch: contains complete and working code
+main branch: contains complete and working code

-... branch: contains ...
+weight_estimation branch: contains all files for weight estimation

+### Folder
+Trade-off: contains files for sensitivity analysis of qualitative trade-off